 When you receive your NTS, verify that the information listed is correct.
 If any of that information does not match your personal identification, contact NASBA immediately.
 Your NTS will have a section ID number.
 This number is used to identify you and the section you are sitting for.
 You will need this to schedule your exam date and time, to begin your exam on your test date, and to retrieve your score once it is released by the AICPA.

-4. Schedule Your Exam Date
+4. Schedule your CPA Exam date

 The CPA exam is administered at Prometric Testing Center.
 To schedule your exam, have your NTS handy and visit prometric.com.
 You can choose the testing center most convenient for you by using the location tool provided during scheduling.
-The exam is typically not administered during the last month of every quarter, so be sure to plan accordingly.

 You can take any section of the exam, however, you may not sit for the same section more than once during any testing window.
 It is recommended that you schedule your exam early, as time slots tend to fill up quickly!
 If you reschedule your exam date/time, you may be subject to a reschedule fee.
 If you do not cancel or reschedule your exam 5 days before your exam and you fail to show up, you will forfeit all fees.